 Last Updated: December 18, 2019; Last Reviewed: December 18, 2019

 Panel's Recommendations for Optimizing Antiretroviral Therapy in the Setting of Virologic Suppression

-- Advances in antiretroviral (ARV) treatment and a better understanding of HIV drug resistance make it possible to consider switching an effective regimen to an alternative regimen in some situations.
+- Advances in antiretroviral (ARV) treatment and a better understanding of HIV drug resistance make it possible to consider switching a person with HIV from an effective regimen to an alternative regimen in some situations.

-- The fundamental principle of regimen switching is to maintain viral suppression without jeopardizing future treatment options (AI).
+- The fundamental principle of regimen optimization is to maintain viral suppression without jeopardizing future treatment options.

 - It is critical to review a patient’s full ARV history, including virologic responses, past ARV-associated toxicities and intolerances, and cumulative resistance test results, before selecting a new antiretroviral therapy regimen (AI).

-- When switching an ARV regimen in a person with hepatitis B virus (HBV)/HIV coinfection, ARV drugs that are active against HBV infection should be continued.
+- When switching an ARV regimen in a person with hepatitis B virus (HBV)/HIV coinfection, ARV drugs that are active against HBV infection should be continued (AII).
+Using 3TC or FTC as the only drug in a regimen with HBV activity is not recommended (AII), as HBV resistance to these drugs can emerge.
 Discontinuation of HBV drugs may lead to reactivation of HBV, which may result in serious hepatocellular damage.

-- Consultation with an HIV specialist should be considered when planning a regimen switch for a patient with a history of resistance to one or more drug classes (BIII).
+- Consultation with an HIV specialist is recommended when planning a regimen switch for a patient with a history of resistance to one or more drug classes (AIII).

 - Close monitoring to assess tolerability, viral suppression, adherence, and safety is recommended during the first 3 months after a regimen switch (AIII).